PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 The Prefect REST API can be fully described with an OpenAPI 3.0 compliant document.
 [OpenAPI](https://swagger.io/docs/specification/about/) is a standard specification for describing REST APIs.

-To generate Prefect server's complete OpenAPI document, run the following commands in an interactive Python session:
+To generate the Prefect server's complete OpenAPI document, run the following commands in an interactive Python session:

 ```python
 from prefect.server.api.server import create_app